 We believe, further, that vaginal probe laws are also the foundation of a civil society.
 Allowing women, through legislative coercion, to be probed vaginally, should they attempt to exercise their reproductive "freedom," will protect both the lives of the unborn and the moral integrity of child-bearing women in the United States.
-Children who are born after their mothers are probed vaginally are more likely to attend kindergarten, are physically and emotionally healthier, are less likely to use drugs or alcohol (unless they live in a Red State!), engage in crime, and (we hope) are more likely to vote Republican.
+Children who are born after their mothers are probed vaginally are more likely to attend kindergarten, are physically and emotionally healthier, are less likely to use drugs or alcohol (unless they live in a Red State!), engage in crime (unless they live in a Red State), and (we hope) are more likely to vote Republican.
 The success of vaginal probe laws directly impacts the electoral prospects of the GOP, because the more children women have, the less likely they are to send their children to college and, consequently, the more likely those children are to vote Republican, when they come of age.

 Republican National Committee Chairman

 Governor Bob McProbe